Below you will find examples of Curriculum Vitae for use in Academic positions. The Curriculum Vitae is commonly known as a CV for short.

 Due in part to the diversity of faculty and staff employed at universities, the curriculum vitae is widely accepted anywhere.
 However, the CV is most widely used outside the U.S. and commonly used in Europe.

-The curriculum vitae has a different format than a resume.
-Other than being used in preference to the resume, the CV is often used for Academic Professionals.
+The curriculum vitae has a different format than a traditional western resume.
+Other than being used in preference to the resume, the CV is often used for academic Professionals.
 The structure is more appealing since many academic professionals are published authors, speakers and presenters.
-Those publications and events are easier to list on the CV.
+Those publications and events are commonly listed on a CV and hiring managers will be looking for that information.

 Lastly, the CV is often used by people that run charities or non-profit organizations.
 Usually the people that are founders, owners or managers of these organizations usually have another occupation, so they don’t want their work experience to be a large part of the document.
 Our Nurse CV Example below is a good example of an individual that founded an organization and uses a CV to focus on those efforts while simply listing their work experience as a Nurse.